RaynerSec/Decentralized-File-Sync/README.md

 <ul>

+<li>To Sync: You and your peers need to have the software running and use the same ZeroNet address in the settings.
+Sharing the private key is NOT necessary.</li>

 <li>Have patience!
 Syncing might not work immediately, files added might not be immediately available for download and may not immediately appear on your peers list.</li>
 </ul>